Henry Murray (British Army officer)

-General Sir Henry Murray KCB (6 August 1784 – 29 July 1860) was a British Army officer who fought in the Napoleonic Wars.
+General Sir Henry Murray KCB (6 August 1784 – 29 July 1860) was a distinguished British Army officer who fought in the Napoleonic Wars.
 As the younger son of an earl, he is sometimes styled "the Honourable".

 Biography

-Murray, born 6 August 1784, was the fourth son of David Murray, 2nd Earl of Mansfield, and his second wife, Louisa, daughter of Charles Cathcart, 9th Lord Cathcart.
+Murray, born 6 August 1784, was the fourth son of David Murray, 2nd Earl of Mansfield, and his second wife, Louisa, daughter of Charles Cathcart, 9th Lord Cathcart.His siblings included Lady Elizabeth and David Murray, 3rd Earl of Mansfield.

 Murray was commissioned a cornet in the 16th Dragoons on 16 May 1800 and a second lieutenant on 11 June 1801.
 On 26 June 1801 he was promoted to first lieutenant in the 10th Dragoons, and a captain on 24 August 1802.
 He was a captain in the 20th Dragoons from 5 November 1802.

 Between 1805 and 1807 he served as aide-de-camp for his uncle Lord Cathcart in Ireland and Egypt then as a major in the 26th Cameronians during the Walcheren Campaign (1809) and its siege of Flushing.
 Having joined the 26th on 26 March 1807 he remained with them for three years.
 On 2 August 1810 he joined the 18th Hussars as a major.
 He remained with the 18th Dragoons until the end of the Napoleonic Wars, being promoted to Lieutenant-Colonel of the Regiment on 2 January 1812.
 During a crossing of the Esla River while with the 18th Hussars, his horse fell severely injuring him after which he spent some time in the hospital at Palencia.
 He was present at the Battle of Morales (2 June 1813), despite still suffering from the severe wound to his knee.

 He took part in the Battle of Quatre Bras (16 June 1815) before leading the retreat the following day.
 At the Battle of Waterloo (18 June 1815) he led the 18th Hussars as part of Sir Hussey Vivian's charge at the conclusion of the battle.

 He became General Officer Commanding Western District in 1842.
 During the latter part of his life, Murray resided at Wimbledon Lodge and died there on 29 July 1860.
 There is a memorial to him in St Mary's Church, Wimbledon and a further copy in the Garrison Church of the Royal Citadel, Plymouth.

 Family

+On 28 June 1810 Murray married Emily, the illegitimate and only child of Gerard de Vismé, a wealthy French Huguenot and member of the British Factory in Lisbon.
+Emily's mother was unknown, but her father reappearance in London was influenced to bring up his only child in good society, she was then naturalized by her father through Private Act of Parliament that received Royal Assent in May 1798.
+Henry and Emily's children :